animist-io/whale-island/README.md

 #### Message Publication

-You can publish a message over Bluetooth LE on an arbitrary characteristic from any whale-island node by:
+You can publish a message over Bluetooth LE on an arbitrary characteristic from any whale-island node and receive delivery confirmation by:

 + Generating a new v4 uuid with [node-uuid](https://www.npmjs.com/package/node-uuid) **and**